“Salt Point” champlevé (recent)

 Because etching is either “on or off”, a grayscale image has to be rendered in halftone dots, and the spaces between the dots must be big enough to accept enamel.

 The shadows and gray areas often shift to a different color from the highlights as the copper oxidizes and colors the tiny dots, some as small as .25mm.
-This can be very subtle, but it determines whether the whites “hold up”, and the 3-D appearance of the piece.
+This can be very subtle, but it determines whether the whites “hold up”, and whether there is a 3-D appearance to the piece.